-I wanted to share with you the observations Greg and I made over the course of the long weekend with the CHS 8thgrade Class Trip to Camp Pathfinder in Algonquin Park.
+I wanted to share with you the observations Greg and I made over the course of the long weekend with the CHS 8th-grade Class Trip to Camp Pathfinder in Algonquin Park.
 While each group rotated through the same or very similar activities, the special skills and knowledge of each counselor made each day group's focus slightly different.
 We understand that Warren focused a little more on the wildflowers, while our counselor, Aidan, may have emphasized history to a somewhat greater degree.
-Regardless, I am sure that you and your fellow teachers and administrators will find many echoes of the common core and other significant education and life-long learning outcomes in these experiences.
+Regardless, I am sure that you and your fellow teachers and administrators will find many echoes of the [IB and BPS curriculum] and other significant education and life-long learning outcomes in these experiences.